MAE and MFE explained

 MFE marks the highest price during a long trade and the lowest price during a short trade.
 This shows you what the highest profit was during a trade.

 The following screenshots is the Running PnL of a trade captured from the software.

 If a trade was never in the loss which means that the price of a long trade was always higher than the entry price or the price of a short trade was always lower than the entry price the MAE is zero.
-This is the best situation what a trader has.
-The opposite of that if the trade immediately turns against you and the position was never in the profit zone then the MFE is zero.
+This is the best situation what a trader can have.
+The opposite of that is if the trade immediately turns against you and the position was never in the profit zone then the MFE is zero.